 2 Confirm that the outlet fitting of the regulator is 1/8-inch Swagelok.
 If not, install the appropriate adapter fitting.
 Wrap the fitting threads using PTFE tape.
 Wrap the tape in a clockwise direction so that the adapter threads do not unwrap the tape.
 Be careful to keep the tape away from the end of the fitting.
 Two to three tightly wound wraps are sufficient.
-Never use a liquid thread sealant.
-Liquid thread sealants introduce contamination into the GC plumbing system.
 Tighten the Swagelok adapter fitting securely to the NPT pipe thread fitting.